Diamond Comic Distributors: Disney comics

-In December 2002, it was announced that "Gemstone Publishing had signed the license to publishing Disney comics in North America," with ex-Gladstone Publishing editor-in-chief John Clark joining Gemstone in the same position over its Disney line.
-Launched with a title for Free Comic Book Day 2003, the line started soon after with Walt Disney's Comics and Stories and Walt Disney's Uncle Scrooge, both described by Clark as "monthly 64-page prestige-format books at $6.95, which is the same price they were when last produced, in 1998."
+In December 2002, it was announced that "Gemstone Publishing had signed the license to publishing Disney comics in North America", with ex-Gladstone Publishing editor-in-chief John Clark joining Gemstone in the same position over its Disney line.
+Launched with a title for Free Comic Book Day 2003, the line started soon after with Walt Disney's Comics and Stories and Walt Disney's Uncle Scrooge, both described by Clark as "monthly 64-page prestige-format books at $6.95, which is the same price they were when last produced, in 1998".
 Other titles followed, and Gemstone held their license until early 2009.

 Overstreet Comic Book Price Guide

 The (Official) Overstreet Comic Book Price Guide was first published by Robert M. Overstreet in 1970 as one of the earliest authorities on American comic book industry grading and collection values.
 Overstreet sold his company to Gemstone in 1994, but continued to "serve as author and/or publisher of Geppi's Entertainment Publishing & Auctions' line of books."
 Publication of the Price Guide was taken over by Gemstone in 1998, and the twenty-eighth edition to the present have been (co-)published by Geppi's Gemstone publications.
-The Guides 55th edition is scheduled to be published by Gemstone Publishing in 2025.
+The Guides 55th edition was scheduled to be published by Gemstone Publishing in 2025 but has since been delayed to February 2026.

 Overstreet also produced a variety of smaller publications, updating his yearly guides on a monthly schedule.
-The most recent of these – Overstreet's Comic Price Review – began publication from Gemstone in July 2003, and was a monthly publication designed to update the yearly price guide more regularly, as well as provide articles, analysis and various lists of comics prices.
+The most recent of these—Overstreet's Comic Price Review—began publication from Gemstone in July 2003, and was a monthly publication designed to update the yearly price guide more regularly, as well as provide articles, analysis and various lists of comics prices.

 Gemstone published more than a hundred issues of the magazine Comic Book Marketplace, a monthly magazine for comics fans focusing heavily on the Golden and Silver ages, while more popular magazines (such as Wizard) skew more recent in focus.

 Future

 In early 2009, the future of Gemstone Publishing was unclear, after reports of unpaid printing bills, particularly from the EC Archives.
-In April, Geppi responded to the uncertainty, noting that while there had been "a reduction in staff at Gemstone," such moves did "not signal the end of Gemstone Publishing."
+In April, Geppi responded to the uncertainty, noting that while there had been "a reduction in staff at Gemstone", such moves did "not signal the end of Gemstone Publishing".

-In 2008, Diamond introduced ComicSuite, an add-on application for Microsoft Dynamics’ Retail Management System (RMS) software.
-Together, ComicSuite & RMS give specialty storeowners a point-of-sale (POS) system specifically geared towards their unique business model, offering a host of exclusive features that grant you direct communication with Diamond databases, making it easier than ever before to place orders, track inventory and maintain “pull-and-hold” subscriptions for your customers."
+In 2008, Diamond introduced ComicSuite, an add-on application for Microsoft Dynamics' Retail Management System (RMS) software.
+Together, ComicSuite & RMS give specialty storeowners a point-of-sale (POS) system specifically geared towards their unique business model, offering a host of exclusive features that grant you direct communication with Diamond databases, making it easier than ever before to place orders, track inventory and maintain 'pull-and-hold' subscriptions for your customers."